emmanuelgonz/emmanuelgonz.github.io/_posts/2021-10-04-academic-pages.md

 Learn how to create a website to showcase your academic achievements!
 <!--more-->
 This tutorial will walk you through setting up an academic website on GitHub.
-You can add publications, blog posts, and a CV to your website.
-Share it with people as you network!
+You can add publications, blog posts, and a CV to your website to share with people as you network!
+We will get some more practice with the terminal by interacting with the Git command line interface (CLI).

 # Preparation (reviewed in previous workshop)